ERF: Energy Research and Forecasting Model: Verification Validation

 Evaluations of turbulence-resolving LES typically begin with the idealized, conventionally neutral boundary layer, also known as an inversion-capped or conditionally neutral ABL.
 This ABL is characterized by uniform mean potential temperature with overlying layers of stably stratified air.
 The capping inversion is a thin, strongly stable layer with a large temperature gradient, which prevents the growth of the ABL over time through the buoyant destruction of turbulence.
 Here, we evaluate an idealized neutral ABL that corresponds to realistic conditions observed at the U.S. Department of Energy's Scaled Wind Farm Technology facility \citep{Mirocha2018_LESsensitivities}.

 We specifically base our model validation effort on the high-resolution cases from \citet{Mirocha2018_LESsensitivities}.
-This benchmark study included a higher-order upwind scheme with $5^{\rm th}$ ($3^{\rm rd}$)-order horizontal (vertical) advection operators, which mimics a typical WRF model configuration; and a $2^{\rm nd}$-order central-differencing scheme that follows an established LES code, the Simulator for Wind Farm Applications \citep{Churchfield2012_NumericalStudyEffects}.
-The higher-order upwind approach utilizes a grid with horizontal (vertical) spacing $\Delta x = 15$~m ($\Delta z = 5$~m)---i.e., an aspect ratio of 3 that follows WRF best practices \citep{Mirocha2010_ImplementationNonlinearSubfilter,Kirkil2012_ImplementationEvaluationDynamic}.
-The $2^{\rm nd}$-order central approach utilized a uniform grid with $\Delta x = \Delta z = 7.5$~m.
+Following this benchmark study, we include two model configurations: a higher-order upwind scheme with $5^{\rm th}$ ($3^{\rm rd}$)-order horizontal (vertical) advection operators, which mimics a typical WRF model configuration; and a $2^{\rm nd}$-order central-differencing scheme that follows an established LES code, the Simulator for Wind Farm Applications \citep{Churchfield2012_NumericalStudyEffects}.
+The higher-order upwind approach utilizes a grid with horizontal (vertical) spacing $\Delta x = 15$~m ($\Delta z = 5$~m)---i.e., an aspect ratio of 3, which follows WRF best practices \citep{Mirocha2010_ImplementationNonlinearSubfilter,Kirkil2012_ImplementationEvaluationDynamic}.
+The $2^{\rm nd}$-order central approach utilizes a uniform grid---standard practice for a variety of LES applications---with $\Delta x = \Delta z = 7.5$~m.
 We initialize the solution from an idealized sounding: surface pressure of 1000~hPa; constant wind speed, equal to the geostrophic wind vector ($U_g$, $V_g$) = (6.5, 0) m/s; constant potential temperature of 300~K up to base of the capping inversion at 500~m; a capping inversion between 500 and 650~m with strength of 10~K/km; and an overlying weakly stable layer with lapse rate of 3~K/m.
 The solution is advanced with $\Delta t=0.2$ and $0.1$~s for the high and low-order schemes, respectively.
 These timestep sizes corresponded to an acoustic CFL number of over 4 but an advective CFL of less than 0.1.
 To address the propagation of acoustic waves, we use 10 acoustic substeps per time step.
 A preliminary study (not shown) found that, for canonical conditions such as those under consideration here, larger timesteps with 10 or more accompanying substeps could be used with no ill effect.
 To encourage the development of turbulence, we follow \citet{Churchfield2012_NumericalStudyEffects} and add deterministic, divergence-free, sinusoidal perturbations (with amplitude of $0.1U_g$ and 12 wave periods in the horizontal directions) to the lowest 500~m of the computational domain.
 While these ABL cases represent only a small subset of practical configurations of ERF, a comprehensive model sensitivity analysis is beyond the scope of the current paper.